 Genomic research sheds light on how various organisms and lifestyles evolved and how they are adapting to changing conditions today.

-Much of the research in this lab focuses on sequencing (or mapping) DNA strands in the chromosomes and mitochondria of Lepidoptera.
+Much of the research in this lab focuses on sequencing (or mapping) DNA strands in the thousands of species of Lepidoptera.
 Researchers also sequence RNA, proteins and entire nuclear and mitochondrial genomes.
 Today, considerable research on the nature of life and relationships between organisms occurs at the molecular level.
 For example, scientists here study molecular patterns to reconstruct the evolutionary history of butterflies and moths and to help identify newly discovered species.
-Other genetic studies explore how parts of the Lepidoptera genome controls behavior, development and morphology.
+The lab also is used to search for invasive species, and biodiversity assessments to examine how lepidoptera (and other wildlife) are being altered by human-based activities.
+Other genetic studies explore how parts of the Lepidoptera genome controls behavior, development, vision, and structures that they produce – such as caterpillar silks, for collaborative work with engineering.
 More than 15 students regularly use this lab.

 McGuire Center researchers conduct species conservation projects in this lab.